nptscot/nptscot.github.io/manual/index.md

 Welcome to the Network Planning Tool ([NPT](https://www.npt.scot)), a web application for strategic cycle network planning in Scotland.
 The NPT is designed to help local authorities, transport planners, and other stakeholders identify the best locations for cycling infrastructure and routes based on cycling potential and demand.

-The NPT is Funded by Transport Scotland and developed by the University of Leeds, [CycleStreets](https://www.cyclestreets.net/) and [A/B Street](https://a-b-street.github.io/docs/) in collaboration with and directed by [Sustrans Scotland](https://www.sustrans.org.uk/about-us/our-work-in-scotland/).
+The NPT is funded by Transport Scotland and developed by the University of Leeds, [CycleStreets](https://www.cyclestreets.net/) and [A/B Street](https://a-b-street.github.io/docs/) in collaboration with and directed by [Sustrans Scotland](https://www.sustrans.org.uk/about-us/our-work-in-scotland/).
 The NPT is complemented by the related Network Planning Workspace ([NPW](https://npw.scot)) web application for sketching, evaluating and sharing cycle networks, which was developed as part of the same project.

 These tools build on the methods underlying the [Propensity to Cycle Tool](https://www.jtlu.org/index.php/jtlu/article/view/862) (available at [pct.bike](https://www.pct.bike/)) but go beyond them in several ways.